yungbeto/portfolio/src/pages/articles/2018-04-12---Demylee/index.md

 ![Demylee](./1.png)
 ######The new landing page

 Nights and weekends for the next couple of months were dedicated to this site.
-I worked closely with a really talented developer to get the site up in time for an upcoming season.
+I worked closely with a really talented developer and some stakeholders within the company to get the site up in time for an upcoming fashion season.

+Not wanting to go for a drastic rebrand I instead focused on some usibility pain points and SEO opportunities I and the rest of the team identified early on in a collaborative ideation phase:

+* Navigation - The navigation needed a bolder, clearer treatment - especially on mobile.
+* Shopping Experience - The shopping + checkout funnel was a bit awkward and benefited from a simpler shopping experience.
+The move to Shopify really helped in this area.
+* Social Integration - The company was really investing in it's social platforms but not integrating them into the site.

 ![Demylee](./2.png)
 ######The mobile experience was improved from it's previous level of 'non-existent'